The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Black-Box Simplex

-\begin{theorem}[\textbf{Safety}] Given initial state $x_0$ along with an initial permanently safe command sequence $\overline{s_0}$, if the decision module is correct, then the system's execution is safe, regardless of the outputs of the advanced controller $ac$ and baseline controller $lbc$. \end{theorem} \begin{proof} The command executed at each step comes from the state of the decision module $\overline{s_i}$, which maintains the invariant that $\overline{s_i}$ is always a permanently safe command sequence from the current system state $\overline{x_i}$.
+We define recoverable commands to be commands that result in states that have permanently safe command sequences. \begin{definition}[Recoverable Command] Given state $x_i$, a \emph{recoverable command} $u$ is one where there exists a permanently safe command sequence from $x_{i+1}$, where $x_{i+1} = f(x_i, u, w_i)$, for every choice of disturbance $w_i \in \mathcal{W}$. \end{definition} Optimal decision modules are defined by requiring the \dmupdate function accept all sequences that can guarantee future safety. \begin{definition}[Optimal Decision Module] An \emph{optimal decision module} has a \dmupdate function that accepts $\overline{t}$ at state $x$ if and only if $\overline{t}$ is a permanently safe command sequence starting from $x$. \end{definition} A correct DM is one which only accepts sequences that can guarantee future safety.
+A correct DM, by this definition, could reject every command sequence. \begin{definition}[Correct Decision Module] A \emph{correct decision module} has a \dmupdate function that accepts $\overline{t}$ at state $x$ only if $\overline{t}$ is a permanently safe command sequence starting from $x$. \end{definition} The role of the BC is to try to keep the system safe.
+An optimal look-ahead BC can be defined as one that always produces a permanently safe command sequence when it exists.
+This is optimal in the sense that during system execution, it allows the DM to override the AC as infrequently as possible while still guaranteeing safety.
+This notion of optimality can be defined with respect to a specific advanced controller $ac$. \begin{definition}[Optimal Look-Ahead Baseline Controller] \um{Given state $x$ with $u = ac(x)$, if there exists a permanently safe command sequence $\overline{s}$ from $x$ with $\overline{s}[0] = u$, then an \emph{optimal look-ahead baseline controller} will always produce a permanently safe command sequence $\overline{t}$, with $\overline{t}[0] = u$.} \end{definition} Note that $\overline{t}$ may differ from $\overline{s}$, as there can be multiple permanently safe command sequences from the same state. \begin{theorem}[\textbf{Safety}] Given initial state $x_0$ along with an initial permanently safe command sequence $\overline{s_0}$, if the decision module is correct, then the system's execution is safe regardless of the outputs of the advanced controller $ac$ and look-ahead baseline controller $lbc$. \end{theorem} \begin{proof} The command executed at each step comes from the state of the decision module $\overline{s_i}$, which maintains the invariant that $\overline{s_i}$ is always a permanently safe command sequence from the current system state $\overline{x_i}$.
 The \dmupdate function can only replace a permanently safe command sequence with another permanently safe command sequence.
 Since initially, $\overline{s_0}$ is permanently safe, then by induction on the step number, the decision module's command sequence at every step is permanently safe, and so the system's execution is safe. \end{proof}

 Although safety is important, achieving only safety is trivial, as a decision module can simply reject all new command sequences.
 A runtime assurance system must also have a transparency property, where the advanced controller retains control in sufficiently well-designed systems.